• Skip to primary navigation

 To make the sauce, add butter to the pan first.
 Once melted, add onion and garlic and cook until fragrant.
 Now add wine and cook for a couple of minutes.
 Next add heavy cream and once the liquid is simmering, add cooked orzo, salt and 1 teaspoon of Italian seasoning.

-Finally, I add the shrimp back to the pan and reheat it.Shrimp Orzo
+Finally, add the shrimp back to the pan and reheat it over slow heat.

-To go alongside this greek style shrimp orzo, I like to serve it with Mediterranean Bread.
-Add a nice green salad and it makes the perfect trio!
+To go alongside this Greek style shrimp orzo, I like to serve it with Mediterranean Bread add a nice green salad.

 In case your family isn't begging for more by the time dinner is over, this shrimp orzo pasta reheats well for lunch the next day!